 That philosophy went on to deliver DFB Cup glory in the footsteps of Klopp at Dortmund, as well as the French championship in 2018/19, and a domestic treble the following season that also saw Tuchel take Paris Saint-Germain to their first ever Champions League final.

-The immediate impact of Svensson – a former Mainz player like Klopp, who worked his way up from the U19 position like Tuchel into the hotseat that binds all three – has been as remarkable as those of the men he follows.
+The impact of Svensson – a former Mainz player like Klopp, who worked his way up from the U19 position like Tuchel into the hotseat that binds all three – has been as remarkable as those of the men he has followed.

 Mainz were 17th, with one win from 14 when the Dane took charge in January 2021.
 Jump forward 20 matchdays and Svensson had overseen nine wins, six draws and just five defeats as the 05ers remarkably ended the season in 12th.

-Two of those victories have included statement ones over top-two RB Leipzig and Bayern, and Svensson's first full season in charge resulted in an eighth-placed finish - their highest in six years.
-It’s clear already that the 42-year-old has not only learned from his two illustrious old coaches, but he is also adding his own twist to their much-heralded approaches.
+Svensson's first full season in charge - 2021/22 - then resulted in an eighth-placed finish - their highest in six years, as they beat Bayern 3-1 at home in the process.
+The club had only ever finished a Bundesliga season better three times, two of which were under Tuchel.
+It was clear by then the 42-year-old had not only learned from his two illustrious old coaches, but was also adding his own twist to their much-heralded approaches.

-Mainz are a club like no other and it appears they breed coaches like no other, too.
-And, at this rate, Svensson could be the next to ascend to the very top of the club coaching ladder.
+It has been another memorable campaign to underscore that Mainz are a club like no other and they breed coaches like no other, too.
+At this rate, Svensson could be the next to ascend to the very top of the club coaching ladder.